Language Selector Component | Next.js Supabase SaaS Kit

 Frequently Asked Questions

-Why does the page reload when I change the language?
+Why does the page navigate when I change the language?

 How do I hide the language selector for single-language apps?